The video below briefly outlines the content of the PBL module:

 The finished products are shared with the community in exhibitions, articles in local newspapers, lectures, a workshop for the community, or through the launch of an actual project.

-This way, the PBL process creates a positive experience, for the students, as well as the faculty.
+The PBL process creates a positive experience for the students as well as the faculty.
 Both faculty and students have to constantly develop their own knowledge, values, and skills.

 Experiencing active and engaged learning can help clarify some important questions: